Crockpot Ham and Bean Soup

 bowl of ham and beans fresh from the slow cooker.

-This hearty meal of ham and beans is made easily in a crockpot.
+While this recipe is super simple, this hearty crockpot ham and bean soup is delicious.
 Let it cook all day long and you’ll have a stick to your rib dinner waiting for you when you get home!

 I would enjoy a different soup almost every day during the fall and winter if I didn’t share my dinner table with a soup scrooge.
 The struggle is real, y’all!